 For assistance with any other requirement of this solicitation, contact the BJA Justice Information Center at 1-877-927-5657, via e-mail to JIC@telesishq.com, or by live web chat.
 The BJA Justice Information Center hours of operation are 8:30 a.m. to 5:00 p.m. eastern time, and 8:30 a.m. to 8:00 p.m. eastern time, Monday through Friday, on the solicitation close date.
-You may also contact your State Policy Advisor.
+You may also contact your State Policy Advisor: www.bja.gov/About/Contacts/ProgramsOffice.html.

-Funding opportunity number assigned to announcement: BJA-2013-3600 Release date: April 15, 2013
+Funding opportunity number assigned to announcement: BJA-2013-3599

+Release date: May 30, 2013